-Low-cost jig produces basic cabinetry joinery that's easy and strong
+Low-cost jigs for the pocket-hole system produce basic cabinetry joinery that's easy and strong.

 Like a toenail in carpentry, a pocket screw goes into the side of one board at an angle, and then down into the board below.
 But the screw threads make these joints many times stronger than their nailed counterparts.

 In this short video, Fine Woodworking special projects editor Asa Christiana offers a step-by-step demonstration of pocket hole joinery as he builds a simple bathroom vanity cabinet from start to finish.